AlessioGalluccio/GANguya/README.md

 # GANguya
-Ganguya is a project to create a generative neural network that can generate manga characters using a dataset of ~100 images
+GANguya is a project to create a generative adversarial neural network that can generate manga characters using a dataset of ~100 images

 #### Current best generation: train-14999.png